 Developments at the campus over the next few years will see the £150m Royal Hospital for Children and Young People and Department of Clinical Neurosciences open in 2018.
-A new Centre for Tissue Repair will open in 2020, raising the number of stem cell scientists based here to one of the largest concentrations in the world.
+The University of Edinburgh's £50m Centre for Tissue Repair will open in 2020, raising the number of stem cell scientists based here to one of the largest concentrations in the world.

 The wide range of capabilities in life sciences concentrated at Edinburgh BioQuarter makes it a leading destination for translational medical research; advancing drug development by transforming basic scientific discoveries through clinical application, into new medical treatments and products.
 Academic research and clinical research facilities provide an opportunity for companies to engage with world-leading medical researchers and clinicians to progress new concepts from discovery, all the way through clinical trials, to establishing a commercially viable route to market.